ishgirwan/faqs_pytorch_scholarship/Lab.md

 **Q15: Is there a public leaderboard where I can compare my final score?**
 - There is no official leaderboard but some students have created a [public spreadsheet](https://docs.google.com/spreadsheets/d/1eVqdzQtS4xJDO-nZB8E3PvhpSgYML5dR7Mdh5CCtt-E/edit?usp=sharing) where students can enter their scores and compare model architectures and validation scores.

+**Q16: In the final project, it says: `Here, you'll build an image classifier from scratch that will identify different species of flowers`.
+So, Do I have to build a classifier  or I can Use `Transfer Learning`?**
+- You can use Transfer Learning.
+It's mentioned in the jupyter notebook of lab project that you can start with VGG.

+**Q17: Since the model will run on CPUs on Udacity server, is there any technique that we can exploit to optimize the model for CPUs instead of GPUs?**
+- You could train your model faster on GPU on Colab or Kaggle or another account.
+Train it on CPU will be very slow and boring.
+Then, when you will want to use the same model on CPU, you will need some variable casting like `checkpoint = torch.load(filepath, map_location='cpu')` and `model.load_state_dict(checkpoint['state_dict'], strict=False)`.

+**Q18: How do you run my model on google colab, and leave it running for hours without bothering about terminations?**
+- When net gets disconnected it stops training, but after it reconnects, it continues from the point it stopped.
+So I say no problem leaving it.
+- Also, you can save checkpoints to Google Drive and load it back to later continue the model training.
+You can create some automations ...

+**Q19: Even with GPU, my model is taking more than 3 hours to train.
+Anyone's model took longer?**
+- It depends on the GPU being used and yes, this lab is a relatively computationally expensive problem in the first place.
+You can also check this [page](https://datascience.stackexchange.com/questions/26209/why-is-training-take-so-long-on-my-gpu) for some info.

+**Q20: